-There are many ways you can travel from Kuala Lumpur to Penang if you don't have your own transport.
+There are many ways you can travel from Kuala Lumpur to Penang if you don't have your own transport / car.

 The distance from Kuala Lumpur to Penang is around 360 km.

-This high-speed train takes less than four hours to make the trip to Butterworth Railway Station, just across the sea from George Town on Penang Island.
+This high-speed train takes about four hours to make the trip to Butterworth Railway Station (located just across the sea from Georgetown on Penang Island).

-A ticket on this train will cost you 59 RM on the limited stop, Gold Service.
-79 RM on a Platinum Service.
+A ticket on this train will cost you 59 RM on the limited stop, Gold Service, 79 RM on the slightly faster (less stops) Platinum Service.